salar-shdk/face-mask-detection/README.md

 _________________________________________________________________

 ```
-This model have reached fantastic result of 0.9990 accuracy with test dataset( 20% ). moreover, it only takes 10 epochs to reach this result.
+This model has reached fantastic result of 0.9990 accuracy with test dataset( 20% ). moreover, it only takes 10 epochs to reach this result.
 As the graph below illustrates, from the very first epoch, accuracy is more than 0.98 and by 10th epoch, loss roughly touchs 10e-7 that is a great result.

 ![loss_acc](https://user-images.githubusercontent.com/33146532/132517900-4be85157-4876-4fb6-8294-c3cd83a8a93e.png)

 # dataset
 The dataset we have used, is the combination of [Flickr-Faces-HQ (FFHQ) dataset](https://github.com/NVlabs/ffhq-dataset) and [MaskedFace-Net dataset](https://github.com/cabani/MaskedFace-Net).
-5k images from each dataset. (sumataion of all datasets is more than 180k images)
+5k images from each dataset. (summation of both datasets is more than 180k images)